awesome-workshop/gitlab-cms/_episodes/07-building-image.md

 {: .language-yaml}

 The variables starting with `CI_` are predefined variables for the GitLab CI/CD pipelines, you can find them in the [GitLab CI/CD documentation](https://docs.gitlab.com/ci/variables/predefined_variables/).
 Here, they are used to get a one-to-one correspondance between the image and the code.

+Once the pipeline completes, you will find the container image in the container registry of your repository which you can find in  **Deploy -> Container registry**.

+In this manner, you can build a container image even without having docker-engine installed locally.
+If your repository is public, anyone can use this image.

 {% include links.md %}